-In the southern portion, a large, publicly accessible civic plaza above the BRT station adjacent to the Metrorail station entrance should be provided and maintained by the developer and/or a public private partnership entity, and serve as a central organizing feature.
-Surrounding this plaza, transit-oriented, mixed-use development should be constructed with ground-floor uses that activate the plaza space and enliven the pedestrian walkways and other public spaces, consistent with the TOD Guidelines and the Urban Parks Framework in the Parks and Recreation section of the Policy Plan.
+In the southern portion, a large, publicly accessible civic plaza above the BRT station adjacent to the Metrorail station entrance should be provided consistent with the Urban Parks Framework and serve as a central organizing feature.

+Surrounding this plaza, transit-oriented, mixed-use development should be constructed with ground-floor uses that activate the plaza space and enliven the pedestrian walkways and other public spaces, consistent with the TOD Guidelines.
 In the northern portion, activity should be concentrated around a plaza or other public gathering space, and along Huntington Avenue.
 In both the northern and southern portions, a grid of streets should establish a logical and walkable block pattern, recognizing that topography limits north/south connectivity.

-Other bus transit facilities providing service to the site should consolidate stops to provide direct and convenient transfers to other bus, BRT, and Metrorail transit systems.
+Bus transit facilities providing service to the site should consolidate stops to provide direct and convenient transfers to other bus, BRT, and Metrorail transit systems.
 Given the severe grade change across the site, innovative transportation elements, such as repurposing garage parking areas for walkways, including enhancements to provide a pleasant, inviting, and well-lit pedestrian experience; vertical circulation elements such as vertical elevators, incline elevators, and/or escalators; and bus or other type of circulator systems, should be explored to provide an accessible public connection for all ages and abilities between the northern and southern portions of the site and the broader TSA, in interim and final conditions.
 The feasibility of the transportation elements should be identified at the time of rezoning.